Factory should not release glideins sent to Condor CE in case they held because of expired proxies.

 The Syracuse endpoint was in this precise error mode.
 It has been cleaned up on gfactory-1.
 Can someone fix it for the GOC factory?

-#2 Updated by Parag Mhashilkar almost 4 years ago
+#2 Updated by Parag Mhashilkar about 4 years ago

 This is short coming from the CondorCE /Schedd side.
 Currently any job thats held at the schedd because it is held at CondorCE, it does not have a valid hold code and sub code.
 I opened a ticket with the HTCondor team

-#5 Updated by HyunWoo Kim over 3 years ago
+#5 Updated by HyunWoo Kim about 4 years ago

 - Status changed from Feedback to Assigned